ohler55/slip-mongo/notes.md

+- next
+ - mongo-connect (url &key user password timeout)
+  - return instance of mongo-client
+   - should the "-flavor" be left off? for this and others - yes -
+ - flavors
+  - mongo-client
- - slip-mongo
+  - mongo-database
-  - follow go mongo
+  - mongo-change-stream
-  - mapping from mongo types to lisp as well as bag
-   - bag/json is a more familiar format for most
-   - use $oid, $toDate, $toLong, etc in bag https://www.mongodb.com/docs/manual/reference/operator/aggregation/toDate/
-    - also $convert
+  - mongo-collection

+ - watch with change-stream instance
-  - support watch with a channel
+  - support watch with a channel?
    - set up go routine to call ChangeStream.Next and place on channel
     - or maybe just pass the changestream back and let the user decide
-  - readme describing approach
-   - bson vs simple vs lisp
-    - D => assoc => map-withlimits or maybe make D amd M the same
-    - bag is easier for nested maps
-     - visually, constructing, and accessing
-   - example use
-   - watch with change-stream instance
  - no bulk write

+- be smart about fixnum conversions and consider the range of int (32bit) vs long (64bit)
+- time in bag goes to date